alam689/Devops-Component/README.md

 **SonarQube / Checkmarx / Bandit** — SAST: analyze source code statically for security flaws (Bandit is Python-specific).

+**Aqua** — A container/cloud-native security platform.
+How it works: it scans images for vulnerabilities and enforces runtime policies (blocking anomalous container behavior), covering the full image lifecycle from build to runtime.

+**Dependabot** — GitHub's automated dependency updater.
+How it works: it watches your manifests for outdated or vulnerable dependencies and opens pull requests to bump versions, surfacing security advisories automatically.
 [⬆ Back to index](#part-1--component-index)

 ---